 Help!
 I don’t know what I want to do!

 Subject selection can be extremely stressful especially if you aren’t sure what to do out of school and don’t want to limit your options.
 The main takeaway from this article is that you should pick the subjects you most enjoy and are best at.
 Doing the ‘easier’ subjects will not stop you from getting a high ATAR, and doing ‘harder’ subjects will not guarantee you a high ATAR.

 During this time, I would explore all of your options, whether that be university, TAFE, an apprenticeship or gap year, and reflect on your interests and skills.
-If you need any help during this time, you can always find your best local tutor at: https://kisacademics.com/find-a-tutor.
-We are always happy to help!
+If you need any help during this time, find your best local SACE tutor at, we are always happy to help!

 Written by KIS Academics Tutor for SACE English, Biology and Psychology, Charlotte Kenning.
 Charlotte is currently pursuing a Bachelor of Speech Pathology at Flinders University and has received stellar reviews from her past KIS Academics students.
 You can view Charlotte's profile here and request her as a tutor.